Ephenia/PokeGen/README.md

 I thought it would be really cool to actually turn the core idea and concept of ProjectE and try to apply that to Pokémon in some way and build off of that idea, and that's really where my motivation behind this project mainly lies at.
 I just thought that it would be a really fun and unique idea that's fresh.
 It's also in a way reminiscent of [PokeGen](https://projectpokemon.org/home/files/file/1620-pokegen/) which was essentially [PKHeX](https://projectpokemon.org/home/files/file/1-pkhex/) but for earlier generations of Pokémon games.

+The development of this game is designed with a 1600x900 browser window in mind.
+It's currently not mobile friendly.

 # Other

 If you'd like to help support the project, you may drop a ★ on it.